ruiwu1990/CSCI_4710_6710/example 36_1/README.md

-Example 37: This project shows how to upload a CSV file.
+Example 36: This project shows how to avoid repeat the same code when you have a nevigation bar for multiple pages.

 ## Quick Start
 ### Local Test Setup